space-wizards/website-content/content/post/22-04-30-progress-report-33.md

 Jezithyr has completely rewritten the lobby UI and it now looks entirely different.
 As a bonus, it now supports lobby art so be on the lookout for that 👀.

 Further improving the lobby experience, WTCWR68 has added four new lobby songs including two classics from SS13.
+Additionally, two pieces of lobby art by Veritius have been added.

 {{< imgw "images/post/pr_33/lobby" >}}